gbinal/p-o-d.github.com/schema.md

 [JSON](http://www.json.org) is a lightweight data-exchange format that is very easy to read, parse and generate.
 Based on a subset of the JavaScript programming language, JSON is a text format that is optimized for data interchange.
 JSON is built on two structures: (1) a collection of name/value pairs; and (2) an ordered list of values.

 Links to downloadable examples of metadata files developed in both of these formats can be found at the bottom of this page.
-Tools to help agencies produce and maintain their data inventories are available at [Labs.Data.gov](http://labs.data.gov).
+Tools to help agencies produce and maintain their data inventories are [available on GitHub](http://www.github.com/project-open-data) and hosted at [Labs.Data.gov](http://labs.data.gov).

 "Common Core" Required Fields